-4.10 The types of reports that may be useful to various financial information users/decision makers are as follows:
+4.11 The types of reports that may be useful to various financial information users/ decision makers are as follows:

-Financial Information Users/Decision Makers Reports Oversight bodies; external funding sources, and national organizations Audited Annual Financial Statement (Audit Opinion letter, Balance Sheet, Statement of Cash Flow, Income & Expenditure Account , and accompanying Notes) Central Government (CG) All foreign contributions received within 30 days of the receipt of the contribution reported to CG File annual reports with the Home Ministry reporting the amount of the foreign contribution, its source, the manner in which it was received, the purpose for which it was intended, and the manner in which it was used.
-Income Tax Authorities NPOs claiming exemption under Section 11 and 12 to file audit report and annual return of income Government and other Foundation funding sources Grant Report (specific to the agency or foundation) Management and Program Directors Budget vs. Actual Statement of Activities (by month, quarter, year) Service recipients/ clients Performance measures Public at large, and watchdog agencies Performance measures
+Financial Information Users/ Decision Makers Reports Oversight bodies; external funding sources, and national organizations Audited Annual Financial Statement (Audit Opinion letter, Balance Sheet, Statement of Cash Flow, Income & Expenditure Account and accompanying Notes) Central Government (CG) All foreign contributions received within 30 days of the receipt of the contribution reported to CG File annual reports with the Home Ministry reporting the amount of the foreign contribution, its source, the manner in which it was received, the purpose for which it was intended, and the manner in which it was used.
+Income Tax Authorities NPOs claiming exemption under Section 11 and 12 to file audit report and annual return of income.